 [Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — Chase Sapphire Preferred, Starwood Preferred Guest Credit Card from American Express, IHG Rewards Club Select Credit Card from Chase, Barclaycard Arrival Plus, American Express Blue Cash Preferred, Citi ThankYou Premier, American Express EveryDay Preferred, American Express EveryDay, American Express Platinum, Delta SkyMiles card from American Express, American Express SimplyCash business, Chase Ink Plus, Gold Delta Sky Miles card from American Express, Southwest Rapid Rewards Premier.
+You can view the current offers from our partners if available here — Chase Sapphire Preferred, Starwood Preferred Guest Credit Card from American Express, IHG Rewards Club Select Credit Card from Chase, Barclaycard Arrival Plus, American Express Blue Cash Preferred, Citi ThankYou Premier, Amex EveryDay, American Express Platinum, Delta SkyMiles card from American Express, American Express SimplyCash business, Chase Ink Plus, Gold Delta Sky Miles card from American Express, Southwest Rapid Rewards Premier.
 Disclosure: Cards from our partners are mentioned below.]

 If you are like most Americans, then you probably don’t think all that much about what credit cards you use.
 But what about the country’s top personal finance and travel bloggers?
 These are people who spend all day thinking about the best ways to make their money go further and earn the most rewards.

 So I asked some of my fellow travel and personal finance writers to tell me what’s in their wallet — and their answers might help you to decide which credit cards you should be using.

 In my wallet, I’ve got three credit cards.
 My primary card and my go-to card for daily spending is the Chase Sapphire Preferred (reviewed here).
 I’ve had this card for over three years, and I continue to value the Ultimate Rewards points that I earn very, very highly.
 While it does have a $95 annual fee, though, I have made that back many times over when I have redeemed my points for flights and hotels.
 The Chase Ultimate Rewards program also has an abundance of transfer partners for when I want to use the points, and there are always lucrative redemption opportunities to be found if you’re flexible with your travel.
 I use this card for 90%+ of the transactions that I make.